patrickagte/academic-kickstart/content/home/about.md

 # Biography

-I am a second-year Ph.D. student in Economics at Princeton University.
+I am a second-year PhD student in Economics at Princeton University.

 My research focuses on the intersection of Development Economics and Industrial Organization.